hannahclauson/health-agreements/attack-plan.md

 - Get icon paths working on heroku
   - this is prob going to be annoying
+  - also adjust the icon styles -- would like to be white on dark blue
 - Add some tests!!!!
   - Esp around practice uniqueness
   - And around badge eligibility / revoking